Saturday, 1 June 2024

 Company: Neues Photographisches Gesellschaft (NPG), founded 1894 by Arthur Schwarz, Berlin

-Object Type: Studio portrait photograph with printed backing
+Object Type: Studio portrait photograph with handwritten message and printed backing

 Language: German